jeonghanlee/epicsarchiverap-sites/README.md

 $ sudo systemctl status archappl
 ```

+# Local Update or Development

-# After the archiver appliance is configured, in the case when one would like to modify any source codes in the epicsarchiverap, one can also install this local modified epicsarchiverap with the following commands :
+After the archiver appliance is configured, in the case when one would like to modify any source codes in the epicsarchiverap, one can also install this local modified epicsarchiverap with the following commands :
 ```
 $ bash 01_aaBuild.bash loc
 $ bash 03_aaDeploy.bash